OWASP Top 10 and Snort Rule Creation

 For the hardware screen, it depends on your hardware.
 You can leave it default, or bump it up to double the memory.
 Here I have 4 CPU Processors.
 You can leave it at 1 or 2.

-I just left the Virtual Hard Disk as default.
+I just left the Virtual Hard Disk as the default.
 25GB is enough.

 Then click finish on the summary screen.
 After that, you can start the VM.

-When asked for the preferred language, hover over it with your arrow keys and hit enter.
+When asked for the preferred language, hover over it with your arrow keys, then press Enter.
 For me, it’s “English”.
 Click on “Install Ubuntu”.
 Make sure you put your keyboard type.
 I did minimal installations.
 Click “Continue.”

 In the installation type window, click “Install Now.”

 Fill out the name, computer name, and password fields.
 Then move on when done.
-The copying of the files may take a couple of minutes.
+Copying the files may take a couple of minutes.
 Once it finishes, click on the restart button.

 Then log in after that little reset.

-You can skip the pop-up window asking if you want to connect your online account and improve Ubuntu.
+You can skip the pop-up window that asks whether you want to connect your online account and help improve Ubuntu.

 Open Firefox and search for DVWA.

 Click on the first GitHub link as shown above.
-Once inside, click on “Code” and click on the little copy button as shown below.
+Once inside, click “Code,” then click the little copy button as shown below.

 Open the terminal and make sure you have Git installed